-The Pre-Seminary Program of Studies is not in and of itself a degree program, but designates coursework to be taken within the College of Arts and Sciences, College of Business, or in the College of Education.
+- The Pre-Seminary Program of Studies is not in and of itself a degree program, but designates coursework to be taken within the College of Arts and Sciences, College of Business, or in the College of Education.
 Pre-Seminary students with majors in the College of Business or College of Education should consult those respective sections for program requirements.
 Students completing all the prescribed coursework will be identified as having completed the Pre-Seminary Program of Studies on their transcripts.
-These programs will meet all academic entrance requirements for both seminaries of The Lutheran Church-Missouri Synod.

-Students desiring entry into a public ministry in the Lutheran Church-Missouri Synod must have earned a minimum GPA of 2.75 for all prescribed Theology requirements.
-All courses used in the GPA calculations must have a grade of C or better and cannot be taken under the P/DF grade option.

-Pre-Seminary Liberal Arts Track

-- Choose any Liberal Arts major.
-Course requirements are listed in the section: College of Arts and Sciences, Bachelor of Arts Degree Requirements. - o Recommended: Theological Languages - o Suggested: Communication, English, History, Philosophy, Psychology, Sociology - Choose one or more of the following Liberal Arts Minors (cannot duplicate major area). - Recommended: Biblical Languages (not available with a Theological Languages major) - o Suggested: Communication, English, History, Philosophy, Psychology, Sociology - Note: Pre-Seminary students in the Liberal Arts track must choose either a Theological Languages Major or a Biblical Languages Minor. - Required coursework if not taken as part of major or minor: - One Philosophy course (PHI) - THY-2010 Introduction to the Old Testament - THY-2220 Lutheran Foundations - THY-3105 Introduction to the New Testament - THY-3220 Lutheran Theology 1 - o THY-4220 Lutheran Theology 2 - THY-3320 Survey of Church History - THY-4310 Encountering Religion in America (encouraged, but not required)
+These programs will meet all academic entrance requirements for both seminaries of The Lutheran Church-Missouri Synod. - Students desiring entry into a public ministry in the Lutheran Church-Missouri Synod must have earned a minimum GPA of 2.75 for all prescribed theology requirements.
+All courses used in the GPA calculations must have a grade of C-or better and cannot be taken under the Pass/Fail grade option. - Pre-Seminary Liberal Arts Track - Choose any Liberal Arts major.
+Course requirements are listed in the section: College of Arts and Sciences, Bachelor of Arts Degree Requirements. - Recommended: Theological languages - Suggested: Communication, English, history, philosophy, psychology, sociology - Choose one or more of the following Liberal Arts minors (cannot duplicate major area). - Recommended: Biblical languages (not available with a theological languages major) - Suggested: Communication, English, history, philosophy, psychology, sociology - Note: Pre-Seminary students in the Liberal Arts track must choose either a theological languages major or a Biblical languages minor. - Required coursework if not taken as part of major or minor: - One Philosophy course (PHI) - THY-2010 Introduction to the Old Testament - THY-2220 Lutheran Foundations - THY-3105 Introduction to the New Testament - THY-3220 Lutheran Theology 1 - THY-4220 Lutheran Theology 2 - THY-3320 Survey of Church History - THY-4310 Encountering Religion in America (encouraged, but not required)